 Established Riverside Healthcare Fraud Defense Attorneys

-Healthcare providers in Riverside, CA, are actively being targeted for prosecution by the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Office of Inspector General (OIG), and other federal agencies.
-If you have received a target letter, subpoena, or any other form of contact from federal authorities, it is important that you speak with our Riverside healthcare fraud defense lawyers, right away.
+Healthcare providers in Riverside, CA, are targeted for prosecution by the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Office of Inspector General (OIG), and other federal agencies.
+Have you received a target letter, subpoena, or any other form of contact from federal authorities?
+If so, it’s important to speak with our Riverside healthcare fraud defense lawyers, right away.

-When you are forced to defend yourself against the federal government, everything you say and do has the potential for drastic consequences.
-With their vast resources and clear law enforcement mandates, agencies such as the DOJ, DEA, and OIG are aggressively targeting and prosecuting healthcare providers through verdict at trial.
-Our team of highly experienced defense attorneys and former federal healthcare fraud prosecutors can help level the playing field, and we can use the knowledge and insights gained from thousands of federal fraud investigations to help you secure a favorable outcome as quickly and discreetly as possible.
+When you defend yourself against the federal government, everything you say and do can lead to negative outcomes.
+With their resources and legal mandates, federal agencies aggressively prosecute healthcare providers.
+Our team of highly experienced defense attorneys and former federal healthcare fraud prosecutors can help level the playing field.
+We use the knowledge and insights from thousands of cases to help secure a favorable outcome.

 What Is Healthcare Fraud?

-If you have been contacted by federal authorities (or if federal agents have made contact with any other member of your business or practice), understanding that you are under investigation for healthcare fraud means only understanding part of the story.
-“Healthcare fraud” is a broad term with many different connotations.
-In order to effectively defend your business or practice, you need to have a clear understanding of the specific allegations against you.
-Depending upon the nature of your business or practice, the adequacy of your business’s or practice’s billing compliance program, and various other factors, these allegations could potentially include:
+If federal authorities contact you, or any member of your business or practice, you know you’re under investigation.
+But, that’s only part of the story.
+“Healthcare fraud” is a broad term with various connotations.
+To defend your livelihood, you need a clear view of the allegations against you.
+Depending on the nature of your business or practice, the state of your billing compliance program, and various other factors, allegations could include:

 - Medicare, Medicaid, or Tricare coding errors (which may be classified as “billing fraud”)

 - Department of Labor (DOL) fraud